Etching process printmaking – Step by Step

 The oldest dated etching is by Albrecht Dürer in 1515.
 The switch to copper plates was probably made in Italy, and thereafter etching soon came to challenge engraving as the most popular medium for artists in printmaking.

-The process of creating etching is very exciting, because every step is a new stage of creation the work by artist.
-Etching provides continuous process of creating work up to the final printing on the paper.
+The process of creating etching is very exciting because every step is a new stage of creation done by the artist.

 1- Drawing a sketch